thedopepirate/gmbot/README.md

 JUST WAIT AND RELAX, MY BOT WILL AUTOMATICALLY JOIN THE MEETING (enter the timings and LINKS correcrly in enter.csv)

-SOMETIMES, IF THE TERMINAL WINDOW ABRUPTLY CLOSES YOU WILL HAVE TO FOLLOW THIS VIDEO (https://youtu.be/mrz6Q0-HyKo FROM TIMESTAMP 0:13)

-YOU NEED TO OPEN THE FILE main.py ATLEAST A MINUTE BEFORE THE MEETING STARTS.
+YOU NEED TO OPEN THE FILE main.py ATLEAST A MINUTE BEFORE THE time you entered in ```enter.csv``` file to join the meeting.

 once the meeting ends, it will join the next meeting AUTOMATICALLY by reading the time in enter.csv

 the commands might take some time, do not move your mouse or type when running the bot.

 IF YOU WISH TO YOU CAN FURTHER AUTOMATE THE BOT BY TASK SCHEDULING SO THAT IT RUNS main.py AUTOMATICALLY using task scheduler.

+watch this video

 THANKS FOR DOWNLOADING MY BOT